machinable-org/machinable/docs/guide/machinable-yaml.md

 # machinable.yaml

-Let's take a closer look at the features of machinable's central configuration file `machinable.yaml` that lives at the project directory root:
+Let's take a closer look at the features of machinable's central configuration file `machinable.yaml` which lives at the project directory root:

     my-machinable-project
     ├── ...